-Only certain agencies can refer a person into the NRM.
-Please see the list of First Responders on the back this booklet.
-Adult victims referred into the NRM can be housed in a safe house, or assigned an outreach worker, supported to access legal advice, counselling, transport, health care, education and training.
+Only certain agencies can refer to the NRM.
+Please see the list of First Responders on the back of this booklet.
+Adult victims referred to the NRM can be housed in a safe house, or assigned an outreach worker, supported to access legal advice, counselling, transport, health care, education and training.
 Please note:

 - The Salvation Army should agree to accommodate destitute potential victims before they receive a reasonable-grounds decision.
 Alternatively local authorities also have duties under legislation; - Consent is required for an adult to be referred to the NRM.
 For an adult to provide their informed consent, you must explain what the NRM is, what support is available through it, and what the possible outcomes are.
 You should also make it clear that information will be shared with other public authorities. - Before entering the NRM, you should explain to the victim that, since they are a potential victim of crime, their case will be passed to the police.
-The victim is, however, under no obligation to co-operate with the police to receive support through the NRM.
+The victim is, however, under no obligation to co-operate with the police to receive support through the NRM. - If the survivor does not have immigration status, it is advisable to see legal aid before entering the NRM.